seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 I am satisfied.
 Caesar sits down in Alexandria; where
 I will oppose his fate.
 Our force by land
-Hath nobly held; our sever’d navy too
+Hath nobly held; our sever'd navy too
 Have knit again, and fleet, threatening most sea-like.
 Where hast thou been, my heart?
 Dost thou hear, lady?
 If from the field I shall return once more
 To kiss these lips, I will appear in blood;
 I and my sword will earn our chronicle:
-There’s hope in’t yet.
+There's hope in't yet.

 **CLEOPATRA**
-That’s my brave lord!
+That's my brave lord!

 **MARK ANTONY**
-I will be treble-sinew’d, hearted, breathed,
+I will be treble-sinew'd, hearted, breathed,
 And fight maliciously: for when mine hours
 Were nice and lucky, men did ransom lives
-Of me for jests; but now I’ll set my teeth,
+Of me for jests; but now I'll set my teeth,
 And send to darkness all that stop me.
 Come,
-Let’s have one other gaudy night: call to me
+Let's have one other gaudy night: call to me
 All my sad captains; fill our bowls once more;
-Let’s mock the midnight bell.
+Let's mock the midnight bell.

 **CLEOPATRA**
 It is my birth-day: